7.24.2011

 “It’ll be fine Charlie, we’ll get by,” my mother assured.
 But she, too, had become weary; her hopeful spirit, heavy in the thick air.

 I watched my father that summer day, as he sat, staring, unresponsive to my playful quips.
-He’d break his fixation only to wipe the sweat from his brow – just before it’d reach his eyes – like a toy, wound at random, moving mechanically, slowly returning to its original pose.
-I remember thinking he looked broken.
-There was even a moment where it seemed he was about to cry; I had never seen a grown man cry.
-But then he stood, staring blankly on, before letting out a heavy sigh, kicking up the dirt drive as he exited.
+He’d break his fixation only to wipe the sweat from his brow – just before it’d reach his eyes – like a wound toy, moving mechanically, slowly returning to its original pose.
+And then he broke, rubbing his eyes, and for a moment I thought he had begun to cry; I had never seen a grown man cry.
+But he stood, staring blankly on, and let out a heavy sigh, kicking up the dirt drive as he exited.
 My mother quickly followed after.
-And I sat there for some time, cautiously so.
-I hadn’t even lifted my hands above the water’s surface, fearful to make a disturbance, each fingertip slowly turning pruney.
+I sat there for some time, cautiously so, fearful to make a disturbance, my fingertips slowly turning wrinkly beneath the water's surface.

 As the afternoon turned ripe, my mother came to retrieve me.
-I tagged along beside her, as she delivered packages of tarts and biscuits in the ease of the dusk breeze.
-To stay entertained, I gave myself a task, one that required my eyes to survey the ground.
+I tagged along beside her, as she delivered packages of tarts and biscuits in the ease of the dusk breeze -- she with her task, I with mine.
+My eyes swept the ground, back and forth, as we moved from house to house.
 “Sadie, watch where you’re going sweetie, you’re sure to run into something if you don’t start paying attention,” my mother had warned.
-But I didn't, and by the time my mother had finished her task, I had finished mine.
+But I didn't, and by the time my mother had wrapped up her rounds, I had found what I was looking for.

 The wind picked up that evening: a distant rain shower’s fair warning.
 Father moved slowly about the house, bringing the windows to a close.
 I had slipped quietly down the staircase, breaking away from my obedient, nightly routine.
 He looked up as the floor creaked, “Hey kiddo, you should be in bed.”